 This is in response to Sol Sepsenwol's letter last week concerning my editorial on arrest power.
 Regarding your argument, Mr. Sepsenwol, that officers without power of arrest are never thwarted from stopping a crime, I urge you to consider one instance on campus in which a vandal, upon being confronted by a security officer, turned as he was breaking a window and said something like, "You can't do anything."
 He then ran from the officer, who could not legally give chase.
 In addition, some officers are helpless in the absence of arrest power to stop fights, which occur frequently.
 You should also consider, Mr. Sepsenwol, the security officer who, wary of his lack of power and without so much as a pair of handcuffs, is hesitant to involve himself in a dangerous situation, as is sometimes the case, I have been told, with security officers at Eau Claire.
 Several years ago an officer was beaten so badly that he was three weeks out of work.
 This year, another had his glasses broken in a scuffle.
 Is this documentation enough for you, Mr. Sepsenwol?
-If not, I suggest you talk to Campus Security, because I'm sure the list goes on.
-Your mention of citizen's arrests, Mr. Sepsenwol, is in the same class as coffee drinking at the Student Union for all its relevance.
+If not, I suggest you talk to Campus Security, because I'm sure the list goes Your mention of citizen's arrests, Mr. Sepsenwol, is in the same class as coffee drinking at the Student Union for all its relevance.
 Making arrests is the job of a trained officer, and the average citizen has neither the desire nor the ability to do so.
 And your argument that the weapons mentioned in my editorial may not have constituted a threat to the officers involved is quite absurd.
 A man irrational enough to fire a deer rifle into a dorm room window is certainly a threat to an unarmed officer who confronts him.
-In any one of the instances mentioned, in which unarmed officers individuals, the weapons involved were undeniably potential dangers to the officers.
+In any one of the instances mentioned, in which unarmed officers confronted armed individuals, the weapons involved were undeniably potential dangers to the officers.
 The most amazing part of your letter, Mr. Sepsenwol, is the distinction you drew between the training of campus officers and that of city officers, through which you justified arming city officers but not campus ones.
 Campus officers undergo the exact training program that city officers do, and would likewise be subject to the same state requirements if empowered to make arrests and allowed to carry weapons.
 You questioned the training of campus officers vis-a-vis city officers, Mr. Sepsenwol, and there is your answer.
 Now who's guilty of a naive acceptance of embarrassing arguments?
-I agree that an improved relationship between Protective Services and the students would be desirable, and I think we all do. and I thus ", the (Incidentally, the between students and campus officers is probably better than that between students and city officers.)
+I agree that an improved relationship between Protective Services and the students would be desirable, and I think we all do.
+(Incidentally, relationship between students and campus officers is probably better than that between students and city officers.)
 Unfortunately, there are those select few who sometimes make this objective impossible, and arrest power and weapons would enable Security to deal with these problems more effectively and thereby serve the students better.
-Your proposed crusade for improved relations is commendable, Mr. To The Pointer:
+Your proposed crusade for improved relations is commendable, Mr. Sepsenwol.
+But it is for all practical purposes irrelevant where campus crime is concerned and, good as it may seem, a lot of wishful Sincerely, John Slein News Editor The Pointer To The Pointer: